 Slay, J., 2014.
 Transforming Youth Service: Unlocking Value Through Co-Production.
 NEF. https://neweconomics.org/uploads/files/3bf3d0d37f59967672_s4m6ivqnu.pdf An article on how co-production can be applied to the commissioning phase of youth services.

 Villeneuve-Smith, F., Blake, J. 2016.
 The Art of the Possible in Public Procurement.
 BATES WELLS BRAITHWAITE. https://www.bwbllp.com/file/the-art-of-the-possible-in-public-procurement-pdf A high level explanation of how Commissioners acting for Health Boards can revolutionise their procurement methods using co-production style methods.
 An inspiring and ground breaking document.
-Below, extract from a review of the report by Helen Sharp on the Ideas Hub: “I know that commenting on a procurement report might not normally excite us and I have to […]
+Below, extract from a review of the report by Helen Sharp on […]